USAT Thomas: U.S.A.T. Thomas

 The ship's routine ATS Pacific fleet service between San Francisco and Manila is reflected in figures for the fiscal year 1905.
-The fleet's San Francisco departures for Manila via Honolulu and Guam changed during the fiscal year from the last day of each month to the fifth day of each month, except when the fifth falls on Sunday when sailing is on the sixth, to enable mustering an payment of troops before sailings.
+The fleet's San Francisco departures for Manila via Honolulu and Guam changed during the fiscal year from the last day of each month to the fifth day of each month, except when the fifth falls on Sunday when sailing is on the sixth, to enable mustering a payment of troops before sailings.
 Sailings from Manila to San Francisco via Nagasaki, Japan, and Honolulu were on the fifteenth, except when the date fell on Sunday so that sailing was on the sixteenth.
 Thomas, despite being withdrawn during the year for repairs, is shown as making three outward bound, San Francisco to Manila, trips during the fiscal year.
 Departure on 1 September 1904 was with 23 officers, 330 enlisted, 127 civilians for a total of 480 passengers.
 The ship departed Manila for San Francisco 15 October 1904 with 38 officers, 378 enlisted, 205 civilians for a total of 621 passengers.
 On 31 December 1904 the ship departed for Manila with 22 officers, 905 enlisted, 96 civilians for a total of 1,023 passengers.
 Return, departing 15 February 1905, was with 17 officers, 606 enlisted, 263 civilians for a total of 886 passengers.
 The ship's third and last voyage of the fiscal year departed San Francisco on 31 March 1905 with 46 officers, 754 enlisted, 87 civilians for a total of 887 passengers.
 On 20 May 1905 Thomas departed Manila with 81 officers, 1,064 enlisted, 284 civilians for a total of 1,429 passengers.